-- Y Block: Consists of continuity clinic, protected time for administration, protected time for research, and two longitudinal electives in a subspecialty clinic of your choosing.
+- Y Block: Consists of continuity clinic, protected time for administrative work, protected time for research, and two longitudinal electives in a subspecialty clinic of your choosing.
 Weekend responsibilities occur only once or twice a year, so most weekends on the Y Block are golden.

 Research and Education

-- Daily Conferences: There are protected educational times every weekday from 12:00pm to 1:00pm.
+- Daily Conferences: There is protected educational time every weekday from 12:00pm to 1:00pm.

-- Scholarly Activity: All residents participate in scholarly activity, ranging from case reports, basic science, translational, and clinical research that result in posters, abstracts, and published manuscripts.
+- Scholarly Activity and Conference Funding: All residents participate in scholarly activity, ranging from case reports, basic science, translational, and clinical research that result in posters, abstracts, and published manuscripts.
 One of our Chief Residents and Associate Program Directors is dedicated to this productivity.
 Residents receive funding for poster creation, airfare, registration, and hotel.
 Residents can also receive funding to offset the costs of open-access publications.

 - Protected Research Time: There is dedicated time available on Y-blocks in both second and third years of training to facilitate data collection, data analysis, and poster and/or manuscript preparation.

-- Project And Investigative Research (PAIR) Database: Is a website which enumerates research projects amenable to resident participation, allowing trainees to easily find research in their areas of interest.
+- Project And Investigative Research (PAIR) Database: An internal website is available which enumerates research projects amenable to resident participation, allowing trainees to easily find research in their areas of interest.

 - Educational Stipend: Residents receive an annual stipend to purchase educational materials.

-- American College of Physicians: The program pays for membership to the American College of Physicians which allows additional educational opportunities as well as discounts on educational materials.
+- American College of Physicians: The program pays for membership to the American College of Physicians which allows additional educational opportunities as well as discounts on educational and board preparation materials.

 Procedure and Skills Training

-- Point-of-Care Ultrasound: An ultrasound rotation provides clinical training in bedside ultrasound provided by experienced faculty, as well as serving as a procedure service.
+- Point-of-Care Ultrasound: We offer two ultrasound rotations (one at UIH and one at the VA), which provide clinical training in bedside ultrasound provided by experienced faculty, as well as serving as a procedure service.
 We are one of ten programs in the country to offer an Ultrasound Fellowship.

-- Clinical Leaders and Academic Scholars (CLASS) Fellowship: Is a unique one- or two-year fellowship to train graduates of the program in additional skills to become future life-long educators.
+- Clinical Leaders and Academic Scholars (CLASS) Fellowship: UIC has a unique one- or two-year fellowship to train graduates of the program in additional skills to become future life-long educators.

 Diversity, Equity, and Inclusion

-- Within our Family: Our medical school is one of the most ethnically diverse medical schools in the country and this is reflected in our residents as well as the patient populations we serve.
+- Within our Family: With one of the highest overall scores on U.S News and World Report’s ethnic diversity index, UIC’s student body is one of the most diverse in the nation.
+This diversity is reflected in our resident complement as well as the patient populations we serve.
 Currently 30% of our residents are doctors that are underrepresented in medicine.

 - Serving the Underserved: We are passionate and dedicated to providing health equity to our community.
 Residents participate in many charity events, COVID testing and treatment for marginalized individuals, STI outreach clinics that provide free testing, counseling and treatment, and the Chicago Street Medicine program that cares for the undomiciled at their respective locations.

-- Bias Reduction in Internal Medicine (BRIM): We were the first medicine program in the country to train our residents in BRIM.
+- Bias Reduction in Internal Medicine (BRIM): We were one of the first medicine programs in the country to train our residents in BRIM.
 These workshops provide education and awareness of our unconscious biases in order to name them, tame them, and create a diverse and inclusive environment for our health care professionals and our patients.

 - Women Trainees Interest Group (WTIG): Founded by our IM residents, WTIG is a group created for all women trainees from all programs at UIC.
 Their mission is to improve the health of underserved women in the community through advocacy and outreach, create mentorship opportunities for women trainees, and enhance education about Women’s Health within our institution.